steenooo/kotlincraft/README.md

 Use Maven to build: `mvn clean package`

 # How to use

-Do not include this plugin as a dependency.\
+Do not include this plugin as a dependency in your own plugin.\
 Include the kotlin libraries.\
 The scope should be set to `Provided`
+Use the normal Spigot/BungeeCord API classes.
+(JavaPlugin etc) Add the appropiate plugin to the plugin folders.

 ```
 <dependencies>
     <dependency>